matthewrstone/puppet-pe_winagent/README.md

 * More importantly than Windows version is the Powershell version.
 The scripts were written and tested under Powershell 4.0.
 The check your version, from a Powershell prompt type `$PSVersionTable.PSVersion`.
 If your Major version is less than 4, [you may want to upgrade](https://www.microsoft.com/en-us/download/details.aspx?id=40855).

 ### Changelog

+**v2.1.0**

+- Fixed pathing issue to support Puppet Enterprise 2016.
+- Fixed issue with local installation not passing `-CertName` or `-CAServer` parameters.
+- Added a trap to kill the install process if the server can't be resolved or install script cannot be found.
+- Added exit codes which end up being rather important when automating this thing.
+- Renamed `Test-Puppet` to `Test-PuppetInstall`, which now returns that a) this module is here and b) if Puppet Enterprise is already installed (and what version).
+- Removed the stubs for Uninstall-Puppet and Get-Puppet.
+- Removed the documentation for using install.ps1 as a standalone script.
+That's as logical as using install.bash and copying it everywhere.
+- Added logic to grab the non-x64 msi so 3.3 support technically exists now.

 **v2.0.3**